NKulas/PowerTool/README.md

 # PowerTool

 <h2>Description</h2>
 This utility allows for performing various actions on a remote computer in a Windows Active Directory domain environment.
-The "Interface" file is the main entry point.
-It will call additional modules in the "Modules" folder to perform each action.

 <h2>Background</h2>
-I began this project in my free time at work to teach myself Powershell.
-I am now working on creating a new version of my original tool that will work with any domain.
-I will also be continuing to add new features.
+I created my original PowerTool as a way to teach myself PowerShell.
+I am now redesigning it to work on any domain, as well as continuing to add new features.
 Features I plan to add in the future include:
 <ul>
 <li>Block users from certain computers</li>